The best guide to Arab etiquette

 Now, here are some of the etiquettes you need to know about.

-Middle eastern etiquette
+Middle Eastern etiquette

-• Use the proper title when addressing someone
+Use the proper title when addressing someone

-Many seniors prefer that you use the word “Shayekh” before their name, but sometimes it will be OK to just use the “Abu …” especially if they are friends of yours.
-Also, keep in mind that you must use the word “Haj” for those who have completed the pilgrimage to Holy Mecca.
+Many seniors prefer to be addressed with the word “Shayekh” before their name, but it is sometimes acceptable to use “Abu …” especially if they are friends.
+Additionally, you must use the word “Haj” for those who have completed the pilgrimage to Mecca.

-• Use Appropriate language in public
+Use Appropriate language in public

 In fact, some countries made it illegal to curse or swear openly in public.
 This means that doing so could lead to being arrested or maybe paying a fine.

-• Dress modestly, especially in religious places
+Dress modestly, especially in religious places

 There is no unified dress code in Arabic countries.
 Sometimes, you may have different dress codes in the same country.
 However, to be safe, always dress modestly and try to find out what is acceptable in the area you are visiting beforehand.